TKomericki/Rhetos-wiki/Debugging.md

 # Debugging

-Applications build with Rhetos are basically standard C# applications, and can bi debugged directly in Visual Studio.
-See the instruction in a corresponding section below, depending on which Rhetos build process is used in your application.
+See the tutorial in a corresponding section below, depending on which Rhetos build process is used in your application.

 Contents: